wutianyuan1/PipeMorph/README.md

 apt-get install redis-server
 pip3 install pulp matplotlib regex ninja cmake pybind11 sentencepiece
 ```
-- Then, compile the failslow-injection library using `PipeMorph/failslow_injection_compile.sh`.
+- Next, clone the repo and checkout to the `AE` branch, then compile the failslow-injection library using `PipeMorph/failslow_injection_compile.sh`.
 You may need to modify relative paths in this script.
 - Finally, clone the PipeMorph library and run the scripts.
 You may need to modify all IPs and paths in the scripts under the `PipeMorph/ae` folder and in `PipeMorph/zerobubble/examples/pipemorph_ae.sh`.

 ## Reproducing Key Results